You've seen pictures of machines people have fixed up and brought back to life... but how did they do that?!

 There is no official "school" to learn the trade - no colleges, trade schools, vocational programs, community colleges, certification programs… nothing.

 The way to learn machine service at this time is to work for a dealer and attend the training of one of the major brands.
-TRUTH BOMB: Those programs do not teach you the basic mechanics and concepts of machine service, they teach you how to use cheater tools and run computer diagnostics on complex modern machines (I know because I am certified in 3 major brands).
+TRUTH BOMB: Those programs do not teach you the basic mechanics and concepts of machine service, they teach you how to use cheater tools and run computer diagnostics on complex modern machines (I know because I am factory-trained in 3 major brands).

 I discovered a few (less than 5) independent programs that host weekend classes/retreats to teach you the basics… but they require travel, hotel, a large tuition ($2500+), and you have to cram all the knowledge and skill into 2-3 days with the instructor.
 What happens when you get home and 3 months later are stuck with an issue on a sewing machine?
 Dead end.

 I started as a hobbyist 10 years ago, and my hobby turned into a business overnight because people were still using their old machines, but few service shops would accept them or put the care into them that they would an expensive, modern machine.
 I did house calls for treadle machines, and people would literally leave their machines on my doorstep, begging me to take a look to see if it could still be used.

 I started EXACTLY where you are… with a love in my heart for these old girls, and a driving, demanding desire to figure out how to work on them.
 The internet offered some advice, but most of it was terrible and I spent hours and hours each day trying to separate solid advice from advice that would ruin a machine.
 In 2021, there are even more resources, more groups - that means even more available information… mixed in with even more terrible information.